Arkoprovo08/Thyroid-Prediction-iNeuron/README.md

 ## Acknowledgments

-The Thyroid Prediction web app was developed by [Your Name].
-The machine learning model used in the app is based on a dataset from [source or reference].
+The Thyroid Prediction web app was developed by [Arkoprovo Ghosh] and [Pradipta Sharma].
+The machine learning model used in the app is based on a dataset from [[source or reference](https://archive.ics.uci.edu/dataset/102/thyroid+disease)].

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact [Your Name] at [your-email@example.com].
+If you have any questions, suggestions, or feedback, please feel free to contact [Arkoprovo Ghosh] at [arkoprovoghosh@gmail.com].

 We hope you find this web app useful!